xtruong1909/rl-swarm/README.md

 ## Requirements

 Your hardware requirements will vary depending on a number of factors including model size and the accelerator platform you use.
-Users running large NVIDIA GPU will be assigned a model from the large model pool, while users running less powerful hardware will be assigned a model from the small model pool.
+Users running a large NVIDIA GPU will be assigned a model from the large model pool, while users running less powerful hardware will be assigned a model from the small model pool.
 This design decision is intended to allow users to advance at a similar rate regardless of the hardware they use, maximizing their utility to the swarm.

 **Supported Hardware**

-- arm64 or x86 CPU with minimum 32gb ram (note that if you run other applications during training it might crash training).
+- arm64 or x86 CPU with a minimum of 32GB RAM (note that if you run other applications during training it might crash the training).

 OR